 III.
 ABSTRACTS Abstracts are ordered based on the session program.
 The first author is the presenting author unless indicated otherwise.
 1. Type of submission: Abstract S. Sectoral Working Group sessions: S1 - Modelling ecosystem services for defining a safe operating space in European agricultural landscapes Public policy toolbox for a transition to sustainable food systems Presenting author: Sérgio Pedro Affiliation: University of Coimbra, Portugal Contact. sergiopedro@ces.uc.pt Considering the present food system, in its global and local dimensions, as a central element to be addressed for the necessary path for the sustainability of the planet, the proposed contribution aims to analyse the feasibility of promoting the transition to sustainable food systems through the implementation of public policies to support ecosystem services resulting from the agricultural activity that promote climate change mitigation.
-In this context, the concept of ecosystem services is mobilized and materialized critically from the perspective of Political Ecology, through an exemplary geographical case study analysis on the biodiverse agricultural landscapes of the sub-region of Viseu Dão-Lafões\, Portugal.
-The contribution adopts an interdisciplinary methodological framework that combines research tools from the promotion of agricultural production methodologies and farming systems that can enable climate change adaptation and mitigation.
+In this context, the concept of ecosystem services is mobilized and materialized critically from the perspective of Political Ecology, through an exemplary geographical case study analysis on the biodiverse agricultural landscapes of the sub-region of Viseu Dão-Lafões, Portugal.
+The contribution adopts an interdisciplinary methodological framework that combines research tools from the natural and social sciences to identify the available options in the public policy toolbox for the promotion of agricultural production methodologies and farming systems that can enable climate change adaptation and mitigation.
 The impact and leverage margin of such policy toolbox will be measured through the modelling of alternative scenarios of farming systems and public policy changes for the promotion of regenerative agriculture in line with the UN Koronivia Joint Work on Agriculture, the Paris Agreement and Agenda 2030.
 Keywords: ecosystem services, agriculture, sustainable food systems, climate change